OpenMDAO/OpenMDAO-Framework/docs/user-guide/overview.rst

 The inputs and outputs to a Component are Python objects, so they are not limited to being simple types like float or int.

 An :term:`Assembly` is a special kind of Component that contains other components.
-When an Assembly is executed, it runs the components it contains in the order determined by its Workflow object.
+When an Assembly is executed, it runs the components it contains in the order determined by a Workflow object.
 A :term:`Workflow` is simply an object that determines execution order for a group of components.
-The default type of Workflow in an Assembly is a Dataflow, which orders the components according to the direction the data flow between them, i.e., such that any Component that supplies input values to another Component will always run *before* that Component.
+The workflow orders the components according to the direction the data flow between them, i.e., such that any Component that supplies input values to another Component will always run *before* that Component.

 A Driver is another special kind of Component.
-Drivers are designed to iterate over a set of components until some condition is met.
+Drivers are designed to iterate over a Workflow until some condition is met.
 Some examples of Drivers are optimizers, solvers, and design space explorers.

 .. seealso:: :ref:`Execution` and :ref:`Workflow-View`